- Free delivery over £40

 What are Avomine Tablets and what are they used for?

-Avomine Tablets are a convenient and easy to use solution for people who suffer from motion sickness.
+Avomine Tablets are classified into a group of medicines called antihistamines.
+Each tablet contains the active ingredient Promethazine theoclate (25mg) that offers effective relief for people who suffer from motion or travel sickness.
 It is a useful medicine to have on hand as it can also be used to treat vomiting and nausea caused by other illnesses.

-Avomine tablets can also be used can be used to treat the following symptoms:
+Avomine tablets can also be used to treat the following symptoms:

 - Travel sickness

 Avomine tablets are available in boxes of 30 tablets and are suitable for the treatment of nausea in children and adults over the age of 2 years.
 These tablets should not be taken for more than 7 days without consulting with a doctor.